AE9RB/mruby/README.md

 Ruby typically has terrible performance with complex numbers.
 The benchmark/fft.rb program runs 250 times slower in Ruby 2.1 than a C implementation.
 Also, massive amounts of transient objects are created on the heap which must be garbage collected.
-This fork substantially iproves performance as well as completely eliminating the transient objects.
+This fork substantially improves performance as well as completely eliminating the transient objects.

  * mruby-complex fft.rb => 35ms
  * Ruby 2.1.2 fft.rb => 129ms